 Chatterjee says that she had known all of this before she became pregnant.
 She was, in fact, deeply involved in climate activism: In an attempt to reduce her carbon footprint, she lived without a refrigerator or a car, and she was a vocal advocate for environmental causes.
 But in that moment, her dedication reached a new level.
 "It just hit me differently in terms of my own processing.
 Something changed in me," she explains.
 "It’s my job as a human being — my purpose for being on Earth — to turn this around.
 And it is within our capability to do that."

-Ultimately, Chatterjee channeled her fear over the future of the world her child was set to inherit into action.
+Ultimately, Chatterjee channelled her fear over the future of the world her child was set to inherit into action.
 She’s now the executive director of the U.S. Climate Action Network and author of The Zero Footprint Baby: How to Save the Planet While Raising a Healthy Baby.

 In addition to wondering about the safety of a future child in a world already being severely affected by climate change, there’s another dilemma regarding procreating and the climate crisis: The question of whether having children is unethical because of the child’s impact on the planet’s health.